*Please check back for details regarding the 2021-22 school year

 At 2:59 p.m.
-Friday March 13, Gov. Tom Wolf issued an announcement that all schools in Pennsylvania will be closed for 10 business days beginning Monday, March 16.
-That was later extended to April 6.
-His administration will be working with Bellefonte Area School District as it continues to monitor COVID-19, also known as novel coronavirus, within the commonwealth.
-Although no school will be penalized if it fails to meet the 180 day or school hour requirements, the district is working diligently to create a weekly educational plan for students.
-Again, as we learn more, we will share our next steps with you.
+March 13, 2020 Gov. Tom Wolf issued an announcement that all schools in Pennsylvania would be closed for 10 business days beginning Monday, March 16.
+That was later extended to April 6, and then until further notice and for the remainder of the 2019-20 school year.
+This included the physical gathering of all school-related activities and events, and athletics.
+His administration continues to work with Bellefonte Area School District as it monitors COVID-19, also known as novel coronavirus, in the commonwealth.
+Although no school was penalized if it failed to meet the 180 day or school hour requirements, the district, nonetheless, created and updated its distance learning program for K-12 students as required by the state.

-Please see the district's Q&A that aims to answer as much questions as possible regarding the school closure and what that means for the future of the district and its stakeholders.
-We are working to provide as much information as possible, as it becomes available.
-Please also note there is much unknown information and much that is also subject to change frequently: Q&A
+Please see the district's Q&A that aims to answer as many questions as possible regarding the school closure and what that means for the future of the district and its stakeholders.
+It also incudes information about the 2020-21 school year through the end of the year.
+We are working to provide as much information as possible, as it becomes available: District Q&A

 Facilities use protocol

-We continue to promote healthy habits to include regular hand washing for all students and staff.
-Handwashing should happen many times daily and before and after touching surfaces that are frequently touched by others.
+The district continues to promote healthy habits to include regular hand washing for all students and staff.
+Handwashing should happen many times daily, and before and after touching surfaces that are frequently touched by others.
 The CDC recommends avoiding unnecessary travel especially into known areas where the virus exists.
 Individuals who are sick should stay home and remain home until they are symptom-free.
-If you have symptoms (fever of more than 100 degrees, difficulty breathing and more.), please call your health care provider for guidance.
+If you have symptoms such as fever of more than 100 degrees, difficulty breathing and more, please call your healthcare provider for guidance.

 Please visit this link for more suggested tips to help avoid sickness: Healthy habits